RyanHirsch/potp/README.md

 1. I ain't no one's mommy.
 (In response to someone saying "Lang is the umami for our team.")
 1. I'm like a cat.
 I like to bathe in the sun.
 1. Don't thank him.
 It makes you look weak.
 Never thank someone else.
+1. I actually find sh\*t to be quite warm.